Skip to main content

 Disinfection of water using ozone has its advantages and disadvantages compared to more traditional methods, such as chlorine or UV disinfection.

-Firstly, ozone is more effective at deactivating viruses and bacteria than any other disinfection treatment, while at the same time requiring very little contact time, thus reducing the overall treatment residence time while simultaneously leaving no chemical residues.
+Firstly, ozone is more effective at deactivating viruses and bacteria than any other disinfection treatment, while at the same time requiring very little contact time, thus reducing the overall treatment residence time/reactor size while simultaneously leaving no chemical residues.

-Due to the high oxidation potential, ozone will effectively degrade microbes and viruses, causing cell membrane rupture and decomposition of essential biomolecular components in for example bacteria.
-It works however only in colder waters with a T up to 30 C. At higher temperatures, it flashes too quickly.
+Due to the high oxidation potential, ozone will effectively degrade microbes and viruses, causing cell membrane rupture and decomposition of essential biomolecular components.
+It works only in colder waters with a T up to 30 C. At higher temperatures, it flashes too quickly.

 As already stated above ozonation will enable efficient disinfection.
 The disinfection efficiency is commonly measured using the CT-value (concentration multiplied by time).
 In the image below a comparison between ozone and chlorination alternatives is shown.